Legohead259/OCE4531-Material/docs/Lecture Notes Layout.md

  - [ ] Layers
  - [ ] Submodules
  - [ ] Electronics Rule Check (ERC)

+### Component Libraries
+- [ ] Component Selection
+- [ ] Aside: Component searching and filtering in catalog websites like DigiKey
+- [ ] Locating a Library Source
+- [ ] Installation in Fusion360

+- [ ] Creating A Custom Library
+     - [ ] Guided example with the Xsens MTi-3 AHRS
+     - [ ] Component Selection and Datasheet
+         - [ ] Creating a Library
+         - [ ] Creating a Symbol
+     - [ ] Creating a Footprint
+     - [ ] Creating a 3D Package
+         - [ ] Aside: Find user-generated 3D models on sites like GrabCAD
 ---
 ## Printed Circuit Boards
 ### PCB Basics